roboncode/shorty-go/README.md

 A simple URL shortener using Go and Mongo.

 This project was built using [Echo](https://echo.labstack.com/) and the official [Go MongoDb Driver](https://github.com/mongodb/mongo-go-driver).
+Since the app is pretty simple, <300 lines, it exists as a single file.

 ## TLDR;